 Court Room Therapy Dog

-To appear in court as others decide your future for you is intimidating and overwhelming.
+For a child to appear in court as others decide their future for them is intimidating and overwhelming.
 Our therapy dog program provides a trained canine to give Cole County's foster children a sense of calm and safety in the court room.
 Our dog, Olive, was a rescue dog who appears in court every Juvenile Court day and in other proceedings involving foster youth.
 Olive is well-behaved, loving and calm, encouraging a feeling of security for traumatized children in our community.
 Over the past two years Olive has provided dozens of foster youth a friend in the court room.

 CASA Angel Fund